ankurtrivedi/boa-xlr-application-descriptor-plugin/README.md

 # Overview #

 The td-xlr-application-descriptor-plugin is a XL Release plugin that allows to parse the application descriptor file and creates the variables to be used for development and release cycles.
-Using this plugin XL Release releases can interact with ServiceNow.
-This plugin allows your release to create and manage many aspects of a ServiceNow change request.

 # Requirements #